psychemedia/island-storynotes/week_down/shrinking of week down legend.md

 > It seems sufficiently clear, that this difference in the appearance of the two downs must have arisen rather from the growth of Shanklin, than the sinking of Week; since the latter, and all the surrounding downs, bear the same relative proportion to each other they ever did, which could not be the case, had any change taken place in its elevation or magnitude.

+As well as their changing heights, anyone wandering across the downs might also encounter other unusual sights:

-These downs exhibit a number of those circular marks on the grass, which Philosophy, unable herself to account satisfactorily for the phenomenon, in compliance with vulgar superstition, is content to call by the name of *fairy rings*:
+> These downs exhibit a number of those circular marks on the grass, which Philosophy, unable herself to account satisfactorily for the phenomenon, in compliance with vulgar superstition, is content to call by the name of *fairy rings*:
+>

-" Where At fall of eve the fairy people throng,
+> " Where At fall of eve the fairy people throng,
-In various game and revelry to pass
+> In various game and revelry to pass
-The summer night, as village stories tell."
+> The summer night, as village stories tell."
+>

-These appearances are generally circular, sometimes oval, and from two to twenty feet in diameter.
+> These appearances are generally circular, sometimes oval, and from two to twenty feet in diameter.
 They may easily be discovered by the rankness of the grafs, which forms the ring, and the number of fungi or mushrooms that cover it.
 Various, have been the conjectures relative to the cause of this phenomenon, and none perhaps more plausible than that of Doctor Darwin, who accounts for it in the following manner :
+>
 > "The numerous flames of lightning which occur every summer, are, I believe, generally discharged on the earth, and but seldom, if ever, from one cloud to another.
 Moist trees are the most frequent conductors of these flames of lightning, and I am informed by purchasers of wood, that innumerable trees are thus cracked and injured.
 At other times larger parts or prominences of clouds, gradually sinking as they move along, are discharged on the moister parts of grassy plains.
 Now this knob or corner of a cloud, in being attracted by the earth, will become nearly cylindrical, as loose wool would do when drawn out into a thread, and will strike the earth with a stream of eleclricity perhaps two or ten yards in diameter.
 Now as a stream of electricity displaces the air it passes through, it is plain no part of the grass can be burnt by it, but just the external ring of this cylinder, where the grass can have access to the air, since without air nothing can be calcined.
 This earth, after having been so calcined, becomes a richer soil, and either fungusses or a bluer grass for many-years mark the place.
 That lightning displaces the air in its passage, is evinced by the loud crack that succeeds it, which is owing to the sides of the aerial vacuum clapping together when the lightning is withdrawn.
 That nothing will calcine without air is now well understood from the acids produced in the burning of phlogistic substances; and may be agreeably seen by suspending a paper on an iron prong, and putting it into the centre of the blaze of an iron furnace; it may be held there some feconds, and may be again withdrawn without being burnt, if it be passed quickly into the flame, and out again through the external part of it, which is in contact with the air.
 I know," adds the Doctor, " some circles of many yards diameter, of this kind, near Foremark in Derbyshire, which annually produce large white fungusses, and stronger grass, and have done so, I am informed, above thirty years."
 The probability of this hypothesis will perhaps be allowed, when it is recollected that these gramineous circles are generally found upon open and exposed places, and never in *immediate contact* with trees, or any other free conductors of the electrical fluid.

 `[Re: fairy rings, see also Elder's Puckaster fairy legend.]`

+We might also wonder if the tale of Week Down ever made it to the ears of the men who chose Dunnose point as a base point for surveying Britain at the end of the 18th century and start of the 19th century, two hundred and twenty five years or so ago, an activity that, quite literally, helped shaped Britain.
+[See Dunnose survey.]
+Would they have been so keen to use a hill whose height might be changing as a cornerstone of their triangulation grid?
+How might they have woven that story into their interpretation of why a pendulum bob hung at a slant as they perfomed their survey?

 ---